cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.ruleset.RulesetRulesActionParametersCacheKeyCustomKeyHost">RulesetRulesActionParametersCacheKeyCustomKeyHost</a>

-Whether to use the original host or the resolved host in the cache key.
+How to use the host in the cache key.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#host Ruleset#host}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#host Ruleset#host}

 ---